nwgreenl/nwgreenl.github.io/contact.md

 You are welcome to email me~

-My email is the word "the" followed by the hostname of this site 👍
+My email is the word "hoi" @ this domain 👍